 Direct sow early March to the end of May.
 Wildflower seeds can also be sown in the autumn, but you may lose a certain percentage of seeds to water, birds, and animals.
 To make the most of the annual species, direct sow in March.

 To Display the Seed Packets

-To stake the seed packets into a floral centerpiece, you can make these curlicue stands with a length of 14-guage galvanized wire, a wire cutter, and a pair of needle nose pliers.
-Snip about 8″ to 10″ of galvanized wire and use the needle nose pliers to twist a curl on one end.
+To stake the seed packets into a floral centerpiece, you can make these curlicue stands with a length of 14-gauge galvanized wire, a wire cutter, and a pair of needle-nose pliers.
+Snip about 8″ to 10″ of galvanized wire and use the needle-nose pliers to twist a curl on one end.
 Pull the inner circle of the curlicue out and insert the seed packet.
 Place the other end in the flowers and you have the perfect way to display your favors.

 For the complete instructions on making these delightful favors, check out the full post at the Evermine Blog.